-The programmer resources indicated in 4.6 and 4.7 are somewhat lean, but comparable to other recent flight software development efforts.
-Loss of the single programmer late in the development would have significant schedule impacts.
+The programmer resources indicated in 4.6 and 4.7 are comparable to other recent flight software development efforts.
+Loss of a programmer late in the development could have significant schedule impacts.

 To remain within resource margins, requirements growth through science creep must be resisted.